Many times in our lives, these words have been spoken or heard, "This is my city, my home, my spouse, my child...etc."

 What can be worse than the loss of a child?
 Many will answer me: NOTHING!
 And most of these individuals will not understand that anyone else would want to say otherwise.
 Yet, there is one fact that we should grasp and understand without judgment: that grief can be necessary for more than one type of life event.

-In fact, the necessity of mourning will depend on the importance you give to the event that triggers it.
-It will depend on your own vision and on what is for you, at this precise moment, the worst thing to lose in your life!
+In fact, the need for mourning will depend on the importance you attach to the event triggering it.
+It will depend on your own vision of what, at that very moment, is the worst thing in your life to lose!

 In other words, if you don't have a child but you have a partner you love, his loss will be your worst vision.
 You don't have a spouse but you have a dog and when it becomes seriously ill, your worst fear will be its death.
 You have no family or close friends who are dear to you and no pets, it will be losing a house, a job, a passion that will become the worst grief for you.